Aim Strong Sport

 Solution and Impact

-The Accelerator project and Chamber Business Adviser, Lisa Baggott have supported Bexons to combat some of these challenges.
-Accelerator is funded by Gedling Borough Council’s share of the UK Shared Prosperity Fund (UKSPF) and delivered by East Midlands Chamber.
+Aim Strong Sport has been supported by the Accelerator project, funded by Leicester City Council’s share of the UK Shared Prosperity Fund (UKSPF) and delivered by East Midlands Chamber.

 Read the full Case Study